 What is Recoll?

-recoll is an open-source desktop application specializing in text search. recoll maintains a database index for all document files in a target storage location (e.g., a specific folder, home directory, disk drive, etc).
-The document index contains texts extracted from document files with external helper programs.
+recoll is an open-source desktop application specializing in text search.
+For fast, repeated search, it maintains a pre-built database index for all document files in a target storage location (e.g., a specific folder, home directory, disk drive, etc).
+The document index contains texts extracted from document files by external helper programs.
 Using the document index, recoll can perform more advanced queries than simple regular expression based search.

 The powerful features of recoll include: